 To understand the reason behind this statistic better, consider the case of a fictitious company (on a DT kick) that subscribed to a powerful onboarding tool.
 This enabled new hires to get a full introduction to the company and individual KPIs – a feature that its employees were familiar with.
 But what they didn’t know was that the onboarding tool also allowed employees to upload e-copies of their id proof, photo, certificates and so on, to meet compliance requirements.
 Unfortunately, since the employees were unaware of the self-service feature, they continued to manually submit physical copies to the HR.

-Now, as the tool was not harnessed to its full potential (ergo poor adoption) this situation was labeled a ‘failed transformation’.
+Now, as the tool was not harnessed to its full potential (ergo poor adoption) this situation was labeled a ‘failed digital transformation’.

 Scenarios such as these are quite common.